guard/guard-jasmine/README.md

 * Make sure you have study the README carefully.
 * Make sure you run Guard with `bundle exec` first.
-* Add debug information to the issue by running Guard with the `--verbose` option.
+* Add debug information to the issue by running Guard with `debug: true` set in the options.
 * Add your `Guardfile` and `Gemfile` to the issue.
 * Make sure that the issue is reproducible with your description.